jweatherby/jweatherby.dev/src/fixtures/posts-md/5-services-offered.md

 ## Custom Notion Templates

 Need a specialized Notion template built from scratch?
 Notion is great for little pilots and ad-hoc projects.
-I can create something custom specific to your needs.
+I can create something custom, specific to your needs.

 ## Contact